redbox-harvester/redbox-oai-feed/README.md

     http://localhost/oai-server/?verb=ListMetadataFormats

-You can also optionally <a href='https://github.com/redbox-harvester/redbox-oai-feed/blob/master/support/install/addSampleEacRecord.groovy'>insert sample data</a>.
+You can also optionally <a href='https://github.com/redbox-harvester/redbox-oai-feed/blob/master/support/install/'>insert sample data</a>.
 You may run the ff. command on the same directory used on the previous commands:

-    groovy addSampleEacRecord.groovy
+    groovy addSampleRecord.groovy

 When running the command, you may have to wait for a few minutes as it downloads its dependencies.
 A couple of minutes or so after it finishes, you can then view the sample record at: